Lanash-1/Python-programming-exercises/README.md

 Refer the image attached with each problem folder for the question Sample input and output are provided in the solution file also.

+Proper documentation of each problem has been done so that you will understand the logic of the problems easily.